AkaLiu/akaliu.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-My name is Liu Tianyu.
 I am a fourth-year Ph.D. student at the [Institute of Computing Technology](http://www.ict.ac.cn), Chinese Academy of Sciences, also with the [University of Chinese Academy of Sciences](https://www.ucas.ac.cn).

 ## Education
 * PhD - Computer Science and Technology, Institute of Computing Technology, CAS, Beijing, China, Expected June 2026